What is Physical Deterioration?

 A point to note is that physical deterioration does not mean obsolescence.
 So, it is possible to make good most forms of physical deterioration.
 For example, suppose the paint on your house starts looking old.
 You can always cure this deterioration by re-painting your house.
 Some of the common forms of physical deterioration that are curable are – loose or faulty wiring, repairs, water-proofing, paint, construction material, loose tiles, and more.

 The intensity of the deterioration that an asset goes through depends on the maintenance and the original quality of the asset.
-For instance, a house that uses good quality construction materials is likely to survive deterioration better than a house build with low-quality construction materials.
+For instance, a house that uses good quality construction materials is likely to survive deterioration better than a house built with low-quality construction materials.
 Also, a house that goes through regular maintenance work, such as painting, repairing, etc., witnesses lower deterioration.

 Categories of Physical Deterioration